-The location of the AP status LED is shown in #unique_59.
+The location of the AP status LED is shown in Connectors and Ports on the AP, on page 5.

 Regarding LED status colors, it is expected that there will be small variations in color intensity and hue from unit to unit.
 This is within the normal range of the LED manufacturer's specifications and is not a defect.
 However, the intensity of the LED can be changed through the controller.